Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

 - Museums Journal

 Competition is intense and staff turnover is low.
-Many jobs are never advertised but are filled through word of mouth, selective networking or speculative applications.
+Jobs may be filled through word of mouth, selective networking or speculative applications.

-Training is mainly on the job and may include shadowing other managers or more experienced colleagues to gain skills related to dealing with artists and clients, framing pictures or installing exhibitions, as well as studying to gain administrative or secretarial skills.
+Training is mainly on the job and may include shadowing other managers or more experienced colleagues to gain skills related to dealing with artists and clients, framing pictures or installing exhibitions.

-However, career development in larger galleries is more clearly defined.
-There is a lot more scope to specialise in a particular field of art.
+Career development in larger galleries is more clearly defined and there's more scope to specialise in a particular field of art.
 At gallery director level, you'll work at a strategic level, with responsibility for policy and the overall development and reputation of the gallery.